Introduction to Politics and Government (11235.1)

 Unit Outline: This unit outline is a formal document and it is the student's responsibility to read the document in its entirety.
 Students can avoid incorrectly submitting assessment items and other issues which may affect the student's grade simply by reading this document.
 If you have any questions about the unit outline, ask your unit convenor.

 Due to the COVID-19 pandemic, all lectures and most tutorials in this unit will be delivered remotely (on-line).
-There is an option to attend tutorials face to face on Thursday at 12.30 & 13.30 (at this stage, unless circumstances change).
-Please wear a mask for face to face teaching.
+There is an option to attend tutorials face to face (at this stage, unless circumstances change).

 Where to Submit Assignments: All essays are to be submitted online via the unit Canvas site in Microsoft Word.
 Essays submitted elsewhere or in any other file format will not be considered as submitted and will attract a mark of zero.
 Students are responsible for ensuring they have Canvas access during the semester.
 Inability to access the internet will not be considered as grounds for an extension.